Career and Technical Education

 Students will use various technologies throughout their high school career and beyond.
 Computer software, hardware, video, sound, animation and the other 21st century emerging technologies are changing the way we learn.
 Students taking computer courses in the Career and Technical Education Department will learn essential computer skills that will enable them to produce high-quality school projects, to obtain well-paying jobs, and to be equipped with the skills and knowledge that are required of all college students and employees in today’s Digital Age.

 COOPERATIVE CAREER EDUCATION

 Students participating in this program will enroll in a class and work at an instructor-approved job training site.
 This combination provides students with the opportunity to transfer classroom knowledge to the work world.
 Students will learn valuable career skills that will benefit both those college-bound and work-bound after graduation.

 Family and Consumer Science courses provide experiences which advance personal, educational, and career goals.
 Students will learn about: balancing personal and work lives, optimal nutrition and wellness, life management, employment and career development, consumer issues, and issues facing diverse families, communities, and work environments.
 Instruction is often individualized and many lab, hands-on classes are offered.

-Industrial Technology courses enable students to develop the knowledge and skills necessary to function in this rapidly changing technological world.
+Engineering & Design courses enable students to develop the knowledge and skills necessary to function in this rapidly changing technological world.
 Students enrolled in these courses will apply mathematics, science, mechanical and technical knowledge and principles to seek solutions and solve problems.
 Students will develop safe practices in the use of tools, materials and machines.
 Emphasis is placed on technical problem solving and developing an understanding of technical resources and processes.

 *Development of job seeking and job seeking skills is an important component of all courses taught.
 Some of the elements in our courses include development of dependability, cooperation, and initiative.
 Development of safety skills is also integrated into our courses.